GRE Test Guide - All You Need to Knowby Becton Loveless

 The Text Completion question itself will be associated with a box of potential answers.
 There will be a box for each blank.
 So, the first blank will need to be filled in with words from the first box, the second blank will need to be filled with words from the second box, and the third blank will be filled with words from the third box.
 Of course, this is only if it is a three blank question.

 For some final notes about Text Completion, test takers should be aware that there is no partial credit.
 If the question can’t be answered entirely, there will be no partial credit.
 Test takers should keep this in mind when answering.
-If they encounter a question with words that are highly outside of their vocabulary in even on box, the test takers should move on to the next question.
+If they encounter a question with words that are highly outside of their vocabulary, the test takers should move on to the next question.

 From the name, it should be clear that students will need to work with math when it comes to getting through the quantitative reasoning section.
 This section consists of 20 total questions.
 Students can anticipate between seven and eight Quantitative Comparison questions and between 12 and 13 Problem Solving questions.
 Questions do not involve advanced calculus, trigonometry, or other high level forms of math.
 However, test takers should expect arithmetic, algebra, geometry, and data analysis to be part of the exam.
 In total, test takers will have 35 minutes to complete a Quantitative Reasoning section.